Business Insider columnist quits after editors delete her Scarlett Johansson story

 The Business Insider spokesman said earlier this week that Greenbaum stood by the column and disagreed with its removal.

 Regarding her resignation, the Business Insider spokesman said, "we wish her the best."
-Carlson did not respond to a request for comment.
+Carlson echoed that response in a subsequent email.

 Greenbaum, previously an assistant editor at the conservative magazine Commentary, joined Business Insider in April.